joselvira/biomdp/README.md

 # biomdp package

-This package contains a set of functions useful for analyzing time series records, particularly in the field of Biomechanics.
+This package contains a set of functions useful for analyzing time series records, particularly biomechanical data.

 The name is a compound of: